openedx/edx-documentation/en_us/shared/exercises_tools/notes.rst

  on the Open edX platform.
 It is not available for courses on edx.org.

-The Notes tool allows learners to highlight and make notes about what they read in the courseware.
+The Notes tool allows learners to highlight and make notes about what they read in the body of the course.

 .. image:: ../../../shared/images/SFD_SN_bodyexample.png
   :width: 500